Brooks PureFlow 7 Review

 Testing The Brooks PureFlow 7

 I always wear my new kicks around the house for a few days just to get a nice mold to my feet.
 Then a few easy runs are on tap to make sure the shoes are going to work.
-After that, speed work, longer runs, and tempo sessions are in order to see what the Brooks PureFlows are made off.
-I didn’t anticipate any issues, but taking the necessary steps to properly wear them in seemed like the right thing to do.
+After that, speed work, long runs, and tempo sessions are in order to see what the Brooks PureFlows are made off.
+I didn’t anticipate any issues but taking the necessary steps to properly wear them in seemed like the right thing to do.
 The EVA foam on my old retired ones had obviously compressed beyond the point of optimal cushioning.
 Hence, these felt nice, soft, and comfortable.
 I wore them like slippers over the holidays as it really didn’t feel like they were shoes.
 This is why I have always liked the PureFlows; adequate cushioning with low Heel to Toe Drop and great comfort.

 Having now pounded the pavement, asphalt, and loose gravel for the past few weeks, the Brooks RureFlow 7 has conformed nicely to my foot.
-Something would have to be really be off for me to not like these, so keep that in mind.
+Something would have to really be off for me to not like these, so keep that in mind.
 They are really comfortable.
 That said, I’ve never gone the uber soft and over to the thick sole running trend which I know has really caught on these last 3-4 years.

 I usually lace up pretty tight!
 I do not like any sliding or slipping, and I am not a fan of hotspot or blisters.
 Obviously, too tight is not good either.
 I think I kind of figured that out over time.
 If I’m running easy at 9:00 minute pace, the laces do not have to be all that tight.
 When I do speed or tempo workouts, I do give them that extra tightening cinch.